bradfitz/issue-tracker-behaviors/README.md

 "Hey this looks great but I noticed this repo has no license have you considered adding X license ok thnx bye!"

-Generally never shows up again.
-May sometimes submit a PR for a license with themselves as the copyright holder, or worse, may only change the year to the current year on an existing license.
+Generally, this user never shows up again.
+They may sometimes submit a PR for a license with themselves as the copyright holder, or worse, may only change the year to the current year on an existing license.
+They also may ask for a change of license, without showing any inclination that they'll use it either or and without appreciating the choices of the person who chose the license in the first place.